Scooters, Mopeds, Etc... in Idaho

 - Has pedal propulsion and is electric.

-- Has no more than a 50 cubic centimeter engine.
+- Has no more than a 50 cc engine.

 - Has a direct or automatic power drive system (no need for clutching or shifting).

-The Idaho Transportation Department provides a simple graphic online to help you determine whether your motorbike is a motorcycle or moped.
+The Idaho Transportation Department provides information on page 5 of the motorcycle manual to help you determine whether your motorbike is a motorcycle or moped.

 Registering and Titling Mopeds